saurabhacellere/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/CommandsManual.md

     $ bin/hadoop daemonlog -getlevel 127.0.0.1:9871 org.apache.hadoop.hdfs.server.namenode.NameNode DEBUG -protocol https

 Note that the setting is not permanent and will be reset when the daemon is restarted.
-This command works by sending a HTTP/HTTPS request to the daemon's internal Jetty servlet, so it supports the following daemons:
+This command works by sending an HTTP/HTTPS request to the daemon's internal Jetty servlet, so it supports the following daemons:

 * Common
     * key management server